Liturgy Sermon Series

-Liturgy Notes - the Fraction
+Liturgy Notes - The Fraction

 In the Eucharist we share each week, ‘The Fraction’ is when the priest, on our behalf, breaks the consecrated bread.
 The word ‘fraction’ simply means “broken”.
 Though of short duration, the Fraction is of immense importance.
 We see this by looking at the common ‘four-fold’ actions of the Eucharist across the various Christian traditions, where this simple act has its own section.